mapswipe/python-mapswipe-workers/docs/contributing.md

-# Development
+# Contributing

-In this document some tips and workflows for development and hosting are loosely collected.
-Those are independend of Docker (production setup).
+In this document some tips and workflows for development are loosely collected.
+Those are independend of the production setup and Docker.

 ## Development setup (without Docker)